Aridor2003/plugins.octoprint.org/_plugins/_plugins/wakeonlan.md

 Prerequisites
 OctoPrint instance up and running.
 Networked device(s) with Wake-on-LAN capability enabled.
-Installation Steps
-Download the Plugin: Download the plugin package (OctoPrint-Wakeonlan.zip).

-Upload Plugin via OctoPrint Web Interface:

-Open your web browser and go to your OctoPrint web interface.
-Navigate to Settings > Plugin Manager.
-Click on Get More... and then ...from an uploaded file.
-Select and upload the wake_on_lan.zip file.
-Restart OctoPrint:

-After the plugin is uploaded, OctoPrint will prompt you to restart.
+After the plugin is installed, OctoPrint will prompt you to restart.
 Click Restart Now to apply the changes.

-Configuration
+**Configuration**

 Access Plugin Settings:

 Go to Settings > Wake-on-LAN.